twissandra/twissandra/README.md

 Cassandra.
 Running the project will present a website that has similar functionality to Twitter.

+You can see a running copy at [http://twissandra.com/](http://twissandra.com/)

 Most of the magic happens in twissandra/cass.py, so check that out.

 ## Installation